jackyzha0/quartz/content/notes/linear-probing.md

 # Deletion
 we cant just empty cells as this will break search.
 We could:
-1. we could replace it by a "tombstone" maker.
+1. we could replace it by a "tombstone" marker.
 This counts as "full" for search and load purposes, but empty for insertion.
-2. we search foward form the element we're removing until we find something that belongs in that location or earlier - swap it back into this location and repeat until an empty cell is found.
+2. we search foward from the element we're removing until we find something that belongs in that location or earlier - swap it back into this location and repeat until an empty cell is found.

 [^1]: Since we are able to do about n operation before we need to resize, we can spread this cost among those operation.
 [^2]: By not doubling exactly, the modulo remainder is "scrambled" a bit thus reducing collions.